mitotic/graphterm/README.rst

 -------------------------------------------------------------------------
 Sort of works!
 You can drag a filename (*grabbing the icon does not work*) and drop it on a folder, an executable, or the command line.
-For drag-and-drop bwteeen two GraphTerm windows running on the same host, the file will be moved to the destination folder.
+For drag-and-drop between two GraphTerm windows running on the same host, the file will be moved to the destination folder.
 For windows on two different hosts, the file will be copied.
 (Graphical feedback for this operation is not properly implemented at